 Sometimes, clearing the Page File at shutdown is enabled for security reasons.
 This is because the page file can be a security hole, as the data in it can be retrieved.
 Clearing the file at shutdown can take some time, however, so it may be the source of your problem.

 Open regedit.exe and go to the following directory:

 Now, have a look at the pane to the right.
 Find the registry entry named ClearPageFileAtShutdown.
 If it is set to 1 it is enabled, and may delay the shutdown process.
 Right-click it, select Modify, and change the value to 0.

 Please note that, if you’re using a PC from your place of employment, the page file may be cleared for a reason.
 You might want to talk with your IT department before changing the setting, lest you end up earning the wrath of your company’s geeks.

 Disk Drive Problems

 If you’re still having issues, it’s possible that a hard drive (HDD) or solid state drive (SSD) problem is the root of the issue.
-A corrupted or failing hard drive may hang while data is being stored, or may try to save data to corrupted areas, causing shutdown to fail.
+A corrupted or failing drive may hang while data is being stored, or may try to save data to corrupted areas, causing shutdown to fail.